The Impact of Infrastructure Projects on Skilled Technicians

 A man in safety gears fixing a big machine with gears.

-Skilled labor shortages may extend repair time frames
+Skilled labor shortages may extend repair time frames.

-Demand for skilled labor in construction and manufacturing may tighten access to technicians trained to operate and service machinery across sectors – which could increase labor costs, extend repair times and cause more breakdowns.
-An uptick in infrastructure projects could lead to even greater demand for skilled labor, particularly for firms awarded BIL contracts.
-Already struggling to fill open positions amid current labor shortages, construction and manufacturing companies are adopting new strategies to attract, train and retain qualified workers – and the talent they recruit could pull from the roster of technicians you rely on to install, operate and service the equipment and machinery powering your enterprise.
+Already struggling to fill open positions amid current labor shortages, construction and manufacturing companies are adopting new strategies to attract, train and retain qualified workers – and the talent they recruit could pull from the roster of technicians that machinery owners rely on to install, operate and service the equipment and machinery powering the enterprise.
 The potential impact on equipment and machinery owners is of serious concern.

 Consider this scenario: